Five Child Deaths Were Preventable, According to National Child Welfare Expert

 Furthermore, this new report closely examined the nine children who died due to abuse or neglect between 2007 and 2009 while in state custody, ultimately finding that at least five of those deaths could have been prevented had DHSnot missed opportunities to take additional preventative action.

-Today’s independent study (PDF), authored by 40-year child welfare veteran John Goad and released by the national advocacy group Children’s Rights, also found that staff within the agency charged with responding to abuse claims in institution-like settings routinely fail to interview alleged victims’ caseworkers and other key witnesses.
+Today’s (PDF), authored by 40-year child welfare veteran John Goad and released by the national advocacy group Children’s Rights, also found that staff within the agency charged with responding to abuse claims in institution-like settings routinely fail to interview alleged victims’ caseworkers and other key witnesses.
 In a recent deposition, the head of that agency admitted, “We don’t know who the caseworker is.
 And, frankly, we don’t care.”

 On the heels of a recently released report that revealed one out of eight children in a massive case record review suffered confirmed abuse or neglect in Oklahoma state custody, Goad’s review found that because the state handles abuse allegations in foster and relative homes separately from those in congregate care settings, the rate of maltreatment among children living in group homes, residential treatment centers, and shelters is never publicly reported by the state, according to the new report.

 “We can now add the findings of yet another independent child welfare expert to the deafening chorus of voices affirming what we have been saying for three years,” said Children’s Rights Executive Director Marcia Robinson Lowry.
 “Abused and neglected children are suffering and dying while DHS denies the problems and continues to defend its dysfunctional child welfare system.”